joba-1/Corona_Model/README.md

     git clone https://ford.biologie.hu-berlin.de/jwodke/corona_model.git

 There exist two options to setup GERDA.
-We recommend installing GERDA in a [Conda environment](#installing-in-conda-environment-recommended).
+We recommend installing the gerda package in a [Conda environment](#installing-in-conda-environment-recommended).
 Alternatively, you can only apply [Quick install](#quick-install).

 ### Installing in Conda environment (recommended)
 If you do not have Conda installed, go to [Conda webpage](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).\